Once (Nightwish album): Musical style

 The album continues the more streamlined musical approach first heard on Century Child, moving further away from the power metal-influenced sound of their previous albums into symphonic metal with a slightly more mainstream, approachable feel.
 Once utilizes a full orchestra in nine of the eleven songs on the album; unlike Century Child, Nightwish chose an orchestra outside of Finland, the London Philharmonic Orchestra, which has been featured on every album released since.

 Once is their second album to feature a full-length song in Finnish, "Kuolema Tekee Taiteilijan".
-The band added new elements to their music for this album, such as the chorus riff and synthesized drum-beat of "Wish I Had an Angel", and a long prayer chant on "Creek Mary's Blood".
+The band added new elements to their music for this album, such as the chorus riff and synthesized drumbeat of "Wish I Had an Angel", and a long prayer chant, supposedly in the Lakota language, on "Creek Mary's Blood".
+However, a young member of the tribe and fluent Lakota speaker found that the lyrics Two-Hawks supposedly wrote in the language were 'nothing more than absolute gibberish.'
+This was later confirmed by David Little Elk, a certified Lakota language expert.

 The song "Ghost Love Score" was described by Hietala as follows: "I'm a big fan of old prog rock and this is a song that has a lot of different parts going on, and different atmospheres in different places in order to support the story. [...]
 My biggest influence from the prog world would be Jethro Tull, but I also love listening to Yes and Genesis and all those bands, and there's a correlation between the structures and the length of a lot of their songs and this one."

+"Dead Gardens" was the first song written for the album, and deals with a bout of writer's block Holopainen was having.
+After completing the song, Holopainen says the songs "started flowing like water", and writing the remainder of the album was simple.

+The album's final track, "Higher Than Hope" is dedicated to Marc Brueland, a fan of the band who became friends with Holopainen.
+Brueland died of fibrolamellar hepatocellular carcinoma in October 2003, and the track features narration by Brueland taken from an interview shortly after his first cancer surgery, when it seemed like he was in remission.
+Lyrically, the song deals with Brueland's illness, death, and its effects on Holopainen.